nruffing/data-grid-vue/README.md

 * Selectable page size with configurable available page sizes
 * Optional drag and drop column reorder
 * Optional add/remove columns from with column selection menu
+* Built-in support for storing grid state in local storage, session storage or server-side with HTTP support similar to using the server-side data service

 ## Example